OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-03/README.md

 Note: You didn't use the -out option to save this plan, so Terraform can't guarantee to take exactly these actions if you run "terraform apply" now.
 ```

-A variable specified like this will need to be set each time, making it manual
+Variables specified like this will need to be set each time, making it manual
 to repeat a build.

 Sometimes values will be set for each user, but will remain constant once set.